Therapy for Helpers

 Therapy for Therapists

-“What would a therapist tell me that I don’t already know?”
+• “What could another therapist tell me that I don’t already know?

 The mental health field is not designed to sustain the mental health of mental health workers.